ferreragmodel-dot/ferre-rag-model/README.md

 - Asia Capezzuoli
 - Stefan Golic

-Note: the contents of `Dataset DataShack 2026` are exactly the same as the contents of the OneDrive folder shared by the Centro di Ricerca Ferr� for the purposes of this project.
+> The contents of `Dataset DataShack 2026` are provided by the Centro di Ricerca Ferré for the purposes of this project.